citizenwallet/smartcontracts/contracts/accounts/README.md

 Create2: Used for calculating counterfactual addresses.
 ERC1967Proxy: Used for creating new accounts.
 Account: The implementation for the accounts created by the factory.
-It also depends on the IEntryPoint and IAuthorizer interfaces from the @account-abstraction/contracts package.
+It also depends on the IEntryPoint and ITokenEntryPoint interfaces from the @account-abstraction/contracts package.

 ### References